-On 3rd November 2023, the MOF issued two decisions wherein they defined Qualifying Income and Qualifying Activities.
-As per the issued decisions, Qualifying Activities include 'Trading of Qualified Commodities', 'Headquarter Services', 'Holding of Shares and Other Securities' and 'Treasury and financing services to Related Parties'.
-These notifications prompted an assessment for entities in the free zone, particularly entities incorporated in the Abu Dhabi Global Market, to determine whether they are classified as a Qualified Freezone Person and subject to 0% Corporate Tax rate or subject to a 9% Corporate Tax rate.
+On 3 November 2023, the MOF issued two decisions wherein they defined Qualifying Income and Qualifying Activities for Free Zone entities.
+As per the issued decisions, Qualifying Activities include 'Trading of Qualified Commodities', 'Headquarter Services', 'Holding of Shares and Other Securities', 'Treasury and financing services to Related Parties' and 'Distribution of goods or materials in or from a Designated Zone.

+These notifications prompted an assessment for the Group entities in the UAE, particularly entities incorporated in the Abu Dhabi Global Market, to determine whether they are classified as a Qualified Freezone Person and subject to 0% Corporate Tax rate or subject to a 9% Corporate Tax rate.